The First Law: The Heroes

 In the first part Craw is ordered by Black Dow to take the Heroes from the Union’s scouts and hold it as a vantage point until the Union army arrives in force.
 At the same time Dow summons Calder from exile in the hopes that he will be killed during the coming battle.
 Lord Marshal Kroy is ordered by the Magus Bayaz to concentrate his army which is scattered across the North and to engage Black Dow in a single decisive battle.
 The war in the North has gone on too long, emptied the royal treasury too far and Kroy’s army is needed in other theaters of war the Union is engaged in.

 On the first day of battle the Union arrives in the valley of Osrung and quickly takes control of the three key positions with Craw’s crew retreating to the rest of Dow’s army that is hiding in the thick forest north of the valley.
 However, the main part of the Union’s army is still held up by the difficult terrain on their way to the valley.
 From their hidden position Dow’s army stages a surprise attack on all three positions and recaptures all of them as the Union army is stretched too thin.
 The advance of Dow’s army is only stopped when Bremer dan Gorst leads a desperate cavalry charge in the centre.
 At the end of the first day both armies are firmly settled to the north and to the south of the river that is dividing the valley of Osrung.

 On the second day the Union attacks Osrung in the east and the bridge in the west with full force.
-They manage to completely take Osrung until they are driven out of the northern half but can hold onto the southern half of the town.
+They manage to completely take Osrung until they are driven out of the northern half, but can hold onto the southern half of the town.
 In the west several efforts to take the bridge and establish a foothold on the northern banks of the river fail until Bremer dan Gorst again throws himself into the fighting.
-He singlehandedly breaks the deadlock and takes the bridge for the Union seemingly killing Calder’s brother in the process.
-Meanwhile behind the lines a raiding party of unaffiliated Northmen attacks the Union’s headquarter, kill the officers and take Finree dan Brock captive, the Lord Marshal’s daughter.
+He singlehandedly breaks the deadlock and takes the bridge for the Union, seemingly killing Calder’s brother in the process.
+Meanwhile behind the lines a raiding party of unaffiliated Northmen attacks the Union’s headquarters, kill the officers and take Finree dan Brock captive, the Lord Marshal’s daughter.
 Finree is freed by Black Dow and sent back to her father with an offer of peace.
 The peace offer is dismissed by Bayaz who insists on continuing fighting.